 To help prevent the transmission of all respiratory infections, including COVID-19, our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
 We follow the activites of these agencies so that we are up to date on any new rulings or guidance that may be issued, and we constantly work to ensure that we practice in the safest orthodontic environment.
 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

-- We will be screening patients regarding COVID-19 symptoms and exposure before scheduling office visits.
-When confirming your appointments, we will ask that you complete two forms digitally.
-The first form is a Health Quesionnaire, and the second form is a Supplemental Informed Consent.
+- When confirming your appointments, we will ask that you complete three COVID-19 screening forms digitally.
+The first form is a Health Quesionnaire, and the second form is a Supplemental Informed Consent and the third form is a Travel Questionairre.
 Links to the forms can be found at the bottom of this page.

 - To reduce the number of people in the reception and treatment areas, we will ask that patients minimize the number of companions/parents that accompany them during their appointments.
 It would be our preferenece for parents of our adolescent patients to remain in their vehicles during their child's appointment, but we certainly respect any parent's desire to accompany their child during the visit.